spacebanana420/texts/guides/wayland2025.md

 Strangely enough, some GTK applications apply the GTK theme on the title bar, while other applications use Wayfire's theme.

+Wayfire, unlike Labwc and Hyprland, does not have a setting to enable screen tearing for fullscreen applications or programs in other circumstances.
+Screen tearing has its usefulness for gaming, primarily low input delay.

 # Wayland-specific issues

 Fonts, images, MPV output, etc are blurrier than x11.
 How blurrier they are varies from slight to feeling as if I suddenly had vision loss.

-Like mentioned multiple times above, in Wayland fonts are blurrier at least when you use fractional scaling, and it can be very annoying to use a Wayland desktop for this reason alone.
-At first it also seemed that taking screenshots in Wayland also results in blurrier images (tested with Grim) but when viewing the same images on x11 they seem to be just fine, so it's probably a problem with GIMP and ristretto on Wayland.
+In Wayland fonts are blurrier when you use fractional scaling as well as images that are scaled up or scaled down, and it can be very annoying to use a Wayland desktop for this reason alone.
+[Thankfully a fix is being worked on and so in the near future this should not be a problem.](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3991)

-Gaming is abysmally bad on Wayland with fractional scaling.
+Gaming is really bad on Wayland with fractional scaling because of Xwayland.
 Whether it's a Linux-native game or a Windows game running on WINE, it will use Xwayland.
 This x11-Wayland interoperability does not properly support fractional scaling, and so everything is blurry and upscaled to your screen, essentially rendered at a lower resolution.
-Some games don't even start with Xwayland.
+The only way to fix this is to set your compositor's display scale to 1x while you play games so that they are rendered at up to your native resolution.

 Some applications have bugs on Wayland, such as GIMP not setting the canvas scale properly (2560x1600 image on 2560x1600 display appearing bigger than the display itself on 100% scaling).
+This is probably also caused by fractional scaling.

 My screen has a slight yellowish tint, and so I use xcalib on x11 to fix it and make white look like pure white.
 Xcalib is not supported on Wayland and there is no Wayland-native replacement of it.

-Despite all the kinds of configurations I did and xdg portals I installed, screen sharing and screen recording did not work on any of the compositors I tried.
+Despite all the kinds of configurations I did and XDG portals I installed, screen sharing and screen recording did not work on any of the compositors I tried.

 # Xfce-specific issues